IO-Link FAQ – Frequently Asked Questions on Community, Development, Certification, and Products

 - IO-Link Safety Master Stack – for safety-related applications

-All stacks are delivered with full source code, documentation, and fully ported to the target hardware.
+All stacks are delivered with complete source code, documentation, and fully ported to the target hardware.
 Supported MCUs: STM32, Renesas, NXP, Texas Instruments, Analog Devices, and many more.

 Is TEConcept an official IO-Link test center?